Revised October 2023

 If body chemistry changes in the same way as it does in humans when assuming a Low Power Pose, we can expect an increase in cortisol.
 An increase in the stress response.
 That is not “calm” – it’s the opposite: high arousal.
 In fact, stressed animals who stop struggling could be in a state of learned helplessness – and that is something altogether different from calm.

 Stress can also interfere with learning.
 A stressed animal may not learn what’s required of him as well as a non-stressed dog.
 To me, this is not a desirable state of mind for any animal that I want to teach.

 “Submissive” – for me as an ethologist and a scientist, this is a term that I reserve for individuals who know each other and have developed a consistent interpersonal relationship.
-That’s not what I see on Cesar Millan’s TV shows.
+That’s not at all what I see on Cesar Millan’s TV shows.
 A more plausible explanation is that the dog has simply learned that changing body language is one way of stopping someone from staring you down.
 Not submission in the narrow ethological sense.